Prince246/bash_collection_ubuntu/README.md

-# Bash script for ubuntu
+# Bash script for ubuntu for developers

 ### apachephp7-1.sh file